Tiny-Earth/DemoSite/site/src/intro.md

 Most of those who leave a STEM major have the interest, confidence, and aptitude to be successful in STEM, but early classroom experiences can dampen their interest and actively exclude them from persisting (Thiry et al., 2019; Estrada et al., 2019).
 Their departures after gateway STEM courses represent a major talent drain from the system.
 To achieve an equitable educational system, we must address the structural and individual factors—including both intentional and unintentional biases—that discourage HEC students from pursuing and succeeding in STEM.

+Systemic inequities in US higher education are compounded when we fail to employ evidence-based practices.
 Therefore, this Scientific Teaching Course focuses on what instructors have agency to change: course design and the classroom environment.

 !!! tip ""